sgmurphy/wordpress-plugins/two-factor-authentication/readme.txt

 * User interface simplified/de-cluttered

 == Upgrade Notice ==
-* 1.14.17 : Notify a user if someone enters multiple wrong TFA codes (indicating a password compromise).
-Add a Gutenburg block.
-Other tweaks.
+* 1.14.22 : Improve support for Ultimate Member and Affiliate WP login forms (Premium version).
 A recommended update for all.